Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What did I do wrong?
 Was it the eggs?
 Were they too old?
 I'm planning to make this angel food cake tomorrow.
 It is October 29 and the carton of eggs have a sell by date of Nov 8th.

 I have made a lot of Angel Food Cakes and have never had this problem.

 When I'm planning to make this cake, I buy an extra dozen large eggs therefore, they are always fairly fresh.
 I break the eggs and separate the yolks from the whites while they are still cold.
 Just to make sure I don't get any yolk in the bowl of whites, I break each egg using a separate bowl.
-Just a little yolk in the egg whites will mess up the whole batch.
-I let the bowl of egg whites sit out until about room temperature but have also beaten them cold.
-The cake rises above the top of the cake pan.

 I would certainly try it again.
 You can't beat made from scratch Angel Food Cake.

 Also, when you take the Angel Food Cake out of the oven, turn it upside down to cool.
 To hold it up, I rest the edge of the pan on 3 coffee cups.
 As soon as it cools, it's ready to take out of the pan.
 Go around the edge of the cake with a long knife to loosen it from the pan.
 Then dump it on your cake plate.